Emerging Areas in Breast Cancer Surgery Research

 Cryoablation is a procedure that uses cold to treat cancer.
 During the procedure, a special wand-like needle is inserted through the skin and placed in the tumor.
 Then, a very cold gas is pumped into the needle to freeze and destroy the tumor.
 The extreme cold can cause severe burns to the skin.

-Cryoablation is sometimes used to treat some types of cancer, such as liver cancer, when surgery isn’t an option.
+Cryoablation is sometimes used to treat other types of cancer, such as liver cancer, when surgery isn’t an option.
 However, it doesn’t provide important information about the tumor, such as whether or not there are cancer cells in the tumor margins.

 Cryoablation is under study for the treatment of breast cancer.
-Studies are looking at whether it may be a safe alternative to surgery when the risks of surgery are very high (such as in some older people) or when a person has a small breast cancer at low risk of recurrence [351-352].
+Studies are looking at whether it may be a safe alternative to surgery when the risks of surgery are very high (such as in some older people) or when a person has a small breast cancer at low risk of recurrence [12-13,355].

 Learn about other emerging areas in breast cancer treatment.